KomoGit/J.M.T.W.C/README.md

 ## Arguments
 - For now there are two arguments available for you to take advantage of.
 - `--flush` can be used to remove everything inside the database.
 - `--unsafe` can be used to remove limit for amount of links you can insert.
+- `--generate` can be used to generate database if it doesn't exist yet.

 ## Current Known Bugs
 - Crawler when facing phone numbers crash out because it is not a viable URL.